 In teamwork with Visit Costa Brava Tourism, Cami de Ronda, and the book The Costa Brava way I will be traversing the majority of the route with a focus on the coastal paths.
 However due to time constraints and path closures/difficulty I won’t be doing a whole connected route.
 There will be some days where I’m transferring to the next section by car – but those are few and the intention is to connect most of it by hiking.

 Here’s the rough route we plan to take in map form…

 The Goal of Hiking the Camino Ronda

 Of course my goal is to introduce you to this beautiful part of Europe and Spain that few people know about.
 I also want to introduce you to a long distance walk that can be a super alternative to the Camino de Santiago.
 However, one of my main goals in walking the majority of this route is to provide a good English hiking resource for people to use to plan their own coastal path walk in Costa Brava.
-I’ll be creating an ebook about the hike this summer as a resource for other English speakers who want to do this route!
-Stay tuned for much more info on that coming this August.

 A Very Special Hiking Partner